tvieira/tvieira.com/about.md

 ## About me

-[Open source](https://opensource.com/resources/what-open-source) advocate, [pythonista](https://en.wikipedia.org/wiki/Python_%28programming_language%29), linux nerd coffee-lover, information security paranoid + skeptical inquirer, and student pilot.
+[Open source](https://opensource.com/resources/what-open-source) advocate, [pythonista](https://en.wikipedia.org/wiki/Python_%28programming_language%29), linux nerd, coffee-lover, information security paranoid + skeptical inquirer.

 I'm a sales engineer with a passion for technology and helping clients succeed.
 With 20 years of experience in software engineering, I bring a unique perspective to sales, combining technical knowledge with sales expertise to deliver solutions that meet the clients' needs.

-My experience in software engineering has given me the ability to analyze complex problems and develop innovative solutions that leverage cutting-edge technology.
+My experience in software engineering has given me the ability to analyze complex problems and develop solutions that leverage cutting-edge technology.
 As a sales engineer, I work closely with clients to understand their business objectives and develop custom solutions that deliver measurable results.

 I believe in building strong relationships with the clients I work with, and I pride myself on my ability to communicate technical concepts in a way that is easy to understand.
-Whether it's through demos, presentations, or one-on-one conversations, I make sure that the clients have a clear understanding of how our solutions will help their business succeed.
+Whether it's through demos, presentations, or one-on-one conversations, I make sure that the clients have a clear understanding of how the solutions will help their business succeed.

 The tools and processes I've been using in most recent years are: Datadog, Python, Golang, C, Ansible, linux hardening, configuring and troubleshooting Linux systems (apache httpd, nginx, samba, NFS, email, DNS), software packaging (RPM), Jenkins and Tekton for continuous integration and continuous delivery (CI/CD), Flask, Django, OpenShift Container Platform, Istio, Kubernetes, KVM (virtualization tools) and Podman (Docker replacement) for micro-services and API development (composing and deploying service mesh).